maarten-pennings/eMeterP1port/README.md

 One interesting aspect is that Dutch smart meters are required to have a so-called P1 port.
 Basically, this is a (transmit-only) serial port, that spits out the meter readings every 10 seconds.

-This project uses an ESP8266 to receive the readings, and uploads them to the cloud ([ThingSpeak](https://thingspeak.com/)).
+This project uses an ESP8266 to receive the readings, and uploads them to a webserver; this could be, for example, ([ThingSpeak](https://thingspeak.com/)).

 ## Wiring